aabroukh/aabroukh.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-My research interests lie broadly in reinforcement learning & interpretability.
-Specifically, I'm interested in providing embodied agents with common sense priors to better develop world models.
-For interpretability, I aim to make machine learning systems more interpretable for everyday users to inform better decision making.
-I've also worked on projects related to privacy interdependence & community based content moderation.
+I’m a PhD student in Computer Science & Engineering at UC San Diego advised by Nadir Weibel.
+My research interests lie at the intersection of human-computer interaction, machine learning, & reinforcement learning.
+I’m interested in leveraging social signal as rewards to improve machine learning systems using varying modalities.
+I’m also interested in XAI and the personalization of conversational agents.
+When I’m not working on research you can find me walking my dog around grad housing or at the local tea shop (Paru is my favorite).

+If you are interested in my work, feel free to reach out!
+I’m also happy to talk or collaborate on new projects.

 Aside from conducting research, you can find me and my <a href="https://imgur.com/a/i9Ivp6w">dog</a> at your local matcha & tea shop.